pgEdge/pgedge-docker/README.md

 ### Multi-Node

-See [examples/swarm](examples/swarm) for a Docker Swarm example of a two node cluster.
-This example can be run on both MacOS and Linux.
+A Docker Swarm example of a two node cluster is located at [examples/swarm](examples/swarm).

 ## Database Configuration